tytydraco/yessleep/out/I_Didnt_Follow_My_Fathers_Rules_And_Now_Im_A_Field_Agent_For_The_Government.md

 It shrieked as it was barraged with bullets but quickly dashed behind a nearby tree.

 "You guys are seriously being taken down by this?
 I mean you are a kid but sti-" He didn't get to finish his sentence when it dashed from it's hiding spot and aimed to crush his head with his claw.

 It grabbed his head and was about to exert pressure when Darius slammed into the creature, sending them both tumbling down the hill we were climbing.

 I tried to get up but I felt a sharp pain in my ribs.
 I watched as Kyle quickly recovered from the shock and went to aim his gun at me.

 "wait- what are you doing"?!
 I said frantically.

-"Look, I used to be all the talk around facility 14 until YOU arrived, causing chaos and security risks but the stupid director was always defending you.
+"Look kid, I used to be all the talk around facility 14 until YOU arrived, causing chaos and security risks but the stupid director was always defending you.
 That idiot.
 So I organized a bunch of people to sign a petition to fire the director.
-It failed but now it doesn't matter, Rebecca will finish the job tonight, and there won't be anyone who cares when one stupid kid is gone".
+It failed, but now?
+It doesn't matter, Rebecca will finish the job tonight, and there won't be anyone who cares when one stupid kid is gone".
 He ranted.

 I looked behind him and my blood ran cold.
 I saw an old man who was wearing pilgrim clothing.
 He walked behind Kyle as he was about to shoot at me and flicked him in his neck.